zalando-stups/senza/README.rst

           - ImageVersion:
               Description: "Docker image version of Kio."

-    # a list of senza components to apply to the definition
+    # a list of Senza components to apply to the definition
     SenzaComponents:
       - Configuration:
           Type: Senza::StupsAutoConfiguration # auto-detect network setup